Ridham-Savaliya/BrowserX---visual-studio-Extension/README.md

 # BrowserX - VS Code Extension

-A powerful browser extension for VS Code that integrates Google Custom Search for both web and image searches.
+A powerful browser extension for VS Code that integrates Google Custom Search for both web and image searches right in the VS CODE IDE.

 ## Features